bkeroack/elita/doc/app.rst

 .. http:delete::   /app/(string: app_name)/builds/(string: build_name)

-   Remove a new build object.
+   Remove a build object.
+This will delete all uploaded data associated with this object.

    **Example request**: